Using data and partnerships to drive progress and inform policies

 Informal settlements are not stationary.
-These frequently changing environments require organizations to consistently adapt to emerging and evolving needs.
+These frequently changing environments require organizations to constantly adapt to emerging and evolving needs.
 Challenges to conducting research in informal settlements include:

 Though many residents of informal settlements have participated in research projects over the years, few have experienced or witnessed tangible benefits from that research.
-At CFK Africa, we apply a different approach.
+At CFK Africa, we take a different approach.

 CFK Africa has established an equitable research platform built on a participatory development approach and 20+ years of experience working in informal settlements.
 By investing in implementation research and community collaborations, we identify pressing issues, improve our programming, inform policies, and provide tangible benefits for community members.